stacksimplify/terraform-on-azure-cloud/12-Azure-Bastion-Service-and-Host/README.md

     -b 4096 \
     -C "azureuser@myserver" \
     -f terraform-azure.pem
-Important Note: If you give passphrase during generation, during everytime you login to VM, you also need to provide passphrase.
+Important Note: Please don't provide any passhprase, as the passphrase is not supported on latest provider versions

 # List Files
 ls -lrt ssh-keys/